 - All capital expenditure estimates are inflation-adjusted and GST exclusive. - The backlog, renewal and maintenance portions of each project will not be funded by development contributions. - Methods of service delivery will remain largely unchanged. - Interest will be earned by the council where contributions precede works.
 Conversely, interest expenses will be incurred (or interest revenue will be foregone) where works precede contributions.
-Both are calculated at the weighted average interest cost of borrowings. - Any debts incurred for a project will be fully repaid by the end of that project's funding period. - The development contributions charges listed in section 5.1. will be adjusted each year at the rate of inflation.
-This has been modeled as an average increase of 2.5 per cent per annum. - Increases in general rates and user charges due to increases in the number of ratepayers will be sufficient to fund increases in operational expenses (including depreciation) associated with growth-related capital works.
+Both are calculated at the weighted average interest cost of borrowings. - Any debts incurred for a project will be fully repaid by the end of that project's funding period. - The development contributions will be adjusted on I July each year at the rate of increase in the Producers Price Index Outputs for Construction.
+This has been modeled as an average increase of I per cent per annum.
+Developers may pay the required development contributions prior to issue of a section 224(c) certificate, to avoid paying for annual increases in the Producers Price Index. - Increases in general rates and user charges due to increases in the number of ratepayers - will be sufficient to fund increases in operational expenses (including depreciation) associated with growth-related capital works.

-11.4.
-Other significant assumptions
+10.4 Other significant assumptions